mhuggins/dogeify/README.md

     require 'dogeify/core_ext/string'  # extends only String
     require 'dogeify/core_ext'         # extends both Array/String

-    'My grandmom gave me a sweater for Christmas.'.dogify
+    'My grandmom gave me a sweater for Christmas.'.dogeify
     # => "so grandmom. such sweater. very christmas. wow."

-    ['I like turtles.', 'It is during our darkest moments that we must focus to see the light.'].dogify
+    ['I like turtles.', 'It is during our darkest moments that we must focus to see the light.'].dogeify
     # => ["so turtles. wow.", "so darkest. such moments. very light. wow."]

 Lastly, the `Dogeify` class along with all core extensions can be loaded via